Deep Sky Objects

 The First Time I Saw One

 Let me tell you a little story.
-The first time I pointed my telescope beyond the moon and planets, I wasn’t expecting much.
+The first time I pointed my telescope beyond the moon and planets, I was not expecting much.
 Maybe a blurry patch or two.
-But I remember gasping out loud—yes, literally gasping—when I found the Andromeda Galaxy.
-It was faint, sure, but there it was: another freaking galaxy, 2.5 million light-years away, just hanging out in the sky.
-And that’s when I was officially hooked on deep sky objects.
+But I remember gasping out loud.
+Yes, literally gasping.
+When I found the Andromeda Galaxy, it was faint, sure, but there it was.
+Another freaking galaxy, two point five million light years away, just hanging out in the sky.
+And that was when I was officially hooked on deep sky objects.

 So, What Are Deep Sky Objects Anyway?

-Deep sky objects (DSOs for short) are the cool kids of the cosmos.
-They’re everything beyond our solar system—galaxies, nebulae, star clusters, and more.
-Basically, when you’re done checking out Jupiter’s moons, these are your next big adventure.
+Deep sky objects or DSOs for short are the cool kids of the cosmos.
+They include everything beyond our solar system such as galaxies, nebulae, star clusters, and more.
+Basically, when you are done checking out Jupiter’s moons, these are your next big adventure.

 As an Amazon Associate, I earn from qualifying purchases.
 Some of the links in this article are affiliate links.
 This means that, at zero cost to you, I will earn an affiliate commission if you click through the link and finalize a purchase.